 During winter, the head and underside of the body turn white, while the back becomes a dabbled black and white.
 The plumage of juveniles appears similar to an adults’ winter plumage, with the addition of black markings on their white wing patches and a more mottled head.

-HABITATThe black guillemot typically inhabits rocky shores, making its nest in cliff crevices, and occasionally under stones or driftwood.
-Nests can a soaring 755 feet above the ground in the cliffs of the high Arctic.
+HabitatThe black guillemot typically inhabits rocky shores, making its nest in cliff crevices, and occasionally under stones or driftwood.
+In the high Arctic, some cliff sites may be as high as 755 feet.
 They may also take cover in areas previously unsuitable for nesting, like under man-made infrastructures or in the crevices of harbor walls.

 More seasoned mothers will lay their eggs slightly earlier and have a larger average clutch size.
 Parents share incubation shifts continuously for 28 to 32 days.
 Chicks take three to four days to completely hatch and are covered in black, soft down.
 Following incubation, the hatchlings are semi-precocial and are able to be left alone in their nest.
 Both parents feed their eager young with up to 20 fish per day.
 At 30 to 40 days old, the chicks becoming fledglings.
 Fledged young are self-sufficient, though parents may need to coax them out of the nest with fish.
 At 3 to 4 years old, black guillemots join the breeding cycle and begin to mate.

 Black guillemots are monogamous, with breeding colonies ranging from ten to several thousand in number.
 Black guillemots in the southern regions of their range are less social, living in smaller colonies, as opposed to their more sociable, high Arctic counterparts.
 Black guillemots return to the same colony, and frequently the same nesting site, year after year.
 Occasionally, nesting sites will overlap with other auks, in fact, guillemot and razorbill eggs were once found in the same nest.